-The University of Illinois is complex, consequential, and rich in history.
-We have high aspirations and important work to do.
-And we have the capacity not only to maintain our standing as a great American university, but to create a brilliant future.

-I believe that the University of Illinois is an asset of extraordinary value in creating a prosperous future for the people of Illinois, the nation, and the world.
-Educated people and knowledge from research that creates new industries, companies and jobs are the wealth of the new economy.
-At the University of Illinois, we educate people and create new knowledge on a large scale, with excellence.
+The University of Illinois has high aspirations and important work to do.
+We have the capacity not only to enhance our standing as a great American university, but to help create a prosperous future for the people of Illinois, the nation and the world.
+I believe that the University of Illinois is an asset of extraordinary value in realizing this vision, because we educate people and create new knowledge on a large scale with excellence.

-Creating the prosperous future we all desire requires leadership and our continuing efforts in carrying out the Compact between the University and its partners.
-As I have previously mentioned, the Illinois Compact is comprised of the State of Illinois, through its elected leadership and taxpayers; students and their families who both help underwrite the cost of education and benefit from it; the faculty-led research and scholarship enterprise; generous donors who provide a margin for excellence; and attentive leaders, such as the Board of Trustees and top administrators, who govern and manage the enterprise and who strategically reallocate and redirect resources for optimal benefit.
+Creating the prosperous future we desire requires leadership and our continuing efforts in carrying out the Compact between the University and its partners.
+The Compact is comprised of the State of Illinois, through its elected leadership and taxpayers; students and their families; the faculty-led research and scholarship enterprise; generous donors who provide a margin for excellence; and attentive leaders, such as the Board of Trustees and top administrators, who govern and manage the enterprise and who strategically reallocate and redirect resources for optimal benefit.
+Through this partnership, the University is making progress toward the goal of \$500 million in incremental resources between FY 2007 and FY 2011.
+Moreover, I believe our "Brilliant Futures" fundraising campaign will contribute significantly toward the University's margin of excellence in the years to come.